sanjanb/sanjanb.github.io/_posts/2025-01-15-advanced-blog-formatting-guide.md

 Your content here...
 EOF

-    echo "📝 Created new post: $filename"
+    echo "Created new post: $filename"
 }
 ```